emma255/Manehmos2/Readme.txt

 3. Import the sql in the file named manehmos.sql found in the Manehmos2 directory

-    when successfull imported, the admin password with name is Manehmos Super Administrator and the password is ROwHikbeftyawW8.
+    when successfull imported, the admin password with name is Manehmos Super Administrator and the password is ROwHikbeftyawW8

 4. Open the terminal under change directory up to ...../Manehmos2/

 5. In terminal, write php artisan serve to serve Manehmos.

 6. Go to browser and type http://127.0.0.1:8000/

+in order to access the modules for the clinical attendant, then create a user with the position Clinical attendant and for modules of doctor or health expert set the position of the user as Doctor